robert-bills/portfolio/ABOUT.md

 # About Rob Bills

-I’m Rob, an empathetic technologist, developer educator, and former Air Force instructor who believes great learning starts with respect, not requirements.
+I’m Rob, a database engineer, logistician, developer educator, and former Air Force instructor who believes great learning starts with respect, not requirements.
+I've come to believe that effective learning is just as much an emotional activity as intellectual.
+I believe in creating an environment to support this.

 For over 20 years, I’ve taught everyone from cybersecurity pros to absolute beginners.
 My career has taken me from teaching military technologies to onboarding software engineers at top-tier cybersecurity companies.
 Now I'm building my own educational platforms from the ground up.